mikependon/RepoDB/README.md

 ## Benchmark

-The benchmark result shown on this section is the result of the community-approved ORM bencher tool (the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool).
+The benchmark result shown on this section is the result of the community-approved ORM bencher tool, the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool.

 Below is the actual recent official execution [result](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20200721_netcore31.txt).